Ajayyadav1999/Data-Structures/README.md

 # Data Structures

 🙏 Welcome to the Data Structures repository!
-This repository is dedicated to implementing and solving problems related to core data structures and algorithms for the learning purposes.
+This repository is dedicated to implementing and solving problems related to core data structures and algorithms in Javascript for the learning purposes.

 ## Contents